Toggle Menu

 Perhaps no other week at ICJA reinforces our values more than the week of Yom HaZikaron and Yom HaAtzmaut.
 In two days’ time, members of our school community come together to connect to Israel and, inevitably, to one another.
 And as they celebrate Israel’s past, present and future, each student considers his or her own place in our collective story.

-On Yom HaZikaron, students dress in black and white and spend the morning in phenomenal programming focusing on the lives of three different victims and the depth of sorrow left by the lives they lost.
+During the entire week before Yom HaZikaron, students spend their Hebrew classes in phenomenal programming focusing on the lives of different victims and the depth of sorrow left by the lives they lost.

 The Yom HaAtzmaut program leaves an indelible mark on students.
-The program includes discussion groups, a video, and, of course, a festive meal and dancing.
+In the morning, students enjoy a special all-school davening, then welcome Israel’s Consul General to the Midwest to our school.
+For one day, ICJA is transformed into a mini-Israel, with students recreating Israel experiences such as learning, enjoying homemade pita and hummus, making fresh orange juice and iced coffee drinks, strolling through a recreated shuk – even riding a camel!
+In the afternoon, students enjoy a festive meal and dancing.
 Spirited dancing begins in the gym and then continues outside for all passersby to see.
 While music blasts from speakers outside, it is often apparent that students’ voices are much stronger.
 Each year it is a program that students will remember for years to come.

 As anyone who experiences these celebrations knows, these days comprise one of the most important aspects of our ICJA education.
 It’s one of the times when school feels more like camp, imbuing into the hearts of students a love and spirit for Torah and Israel that can only come from experiential Jewish moments.